 Silicone baking mats also known as Silpats® are a baker’s best friend and a super useful toaster oven accessory.
 They’re great for baking cookies and roasting vegetables without the mess of added oil or the waste of parchment paper.
-Learn more about these convenient little mats, how to use them in your toaster oven and where to purchase them below.
+Learn more about these convenient little mats, how we use them in our toaster oven and where you can purchase them below.

 Note: Some of the links below are affiliate links, which means that if you choose to make a purchase through them, we will earn a commission.

 What is a silicone baking mat?

 A silicone baking mat is a non-stick, reusable, food-safe silicone pan liner.

 Silpat® is a brand of silicone baking mats, similar to how Kleenex® is a brand of tissues.

 Silpat® is our favorite brand and the brand of mats that we use for all of our toaster oven recipes.
 Below are links to the mats we own, they are affiliate links so we earn a commission for purchases made through them.

 What food can you cook on a silicone baking mat?